 ETIAS visa waivers for Canadians travelling to Italy (or any other country in the Schengen Area) will be a requirement in 2021.
 From then, Canadian citizens will need to complete an ETIAS application for Italy before arrival.
 However, this will be a straightforward process and won’t take longer than 10 minutes.

-The ETIAS visa has been designed to strengthen the security of the Schengen Area.
+The ETIAS visa waiver has been designed to strengthen the security of the Schengen Area.
 Travelers will be screened during the ETIAS application process which means that anyone who poses a security risk will be identified and prevented from entering the region.

 It will also greatly cut the time it takes to enter the EU Schengen area.
-The ETIAS Europe visas will be valid for 3 years and will allow visitors to spend up to 90 days (in any 180-day period) in the Schengen Area.
+The ETIAS Europe visas waiver will be valid for 3 years and will allow visitors to spend up to 90 days (in any 180-day period) in the Schengen Area.

 How can Canadians apply for ETIAS to visit Italy

 Canadians will be able to apply for the ETIAS visa waiver to Italy by completing the application form online.
 The form will include a range of questions.
 Applicants will need to enter their name, date of birth, address, passport details, travel plans, and other security-related information.